-If a baby's crib is outside and the sun is disturbing him am I permitted to cover the crib with a blanket?
+If a baby is lying in a crib outside in the sun and the sun is disturbing him am I permitted to cover the crib with a blanket?

 Covering a crib with a blanket or shade involves the prohibition of tent erecting, which is a part of the melacha of Boneh - Construction.
 Even if one were to erect the shade temporarily it would involve a rabbinical prohibition.